 Established in 1993 by education reform leader Theodore (Ted) Sizer, the founder and chair of the then-Brown University-based Coalition for Essential Schools, the organization was renamed shortly thereafter to honor philanthropist, former diplomat and publisher Walter H. Annenberg, following the Annenberg Foundation's $50-million donation to endow AISR.
-A University Corporation-appointed Board of Overseers, chaired by Brown's president, governs the organization, which is the largest among the 40 programs, institutes and centers at Brown University.
+A University Corporation-appointed Board of Overseers, chaired by Brown's president, governs the organization, which is one of the the largest among the 40 programs, institutes and centers at Brown University.
 Michael Grady.
-Ed.D., is Deputy Director of the Institute; Warren Simmons, Ph.D., is Senior Fellow and the former executive director.
+Ed.D., is Interim Executive Director of the Institute; Warren Simmons, Ph.D., is Senior Fellow and the former executive director.

 AISR has also been in the forefront of thinking about urban communities as powerful allies and assets rather than problems.
 In 2006, AISR formed the Community Organizing & Engagement (CO&E) practice by incorporating the Community Involvement Program, formerly based at New York University, and opening a New York City office.
 CO&E supports community organizing for education reform by helping youth, parent, and community groups to develop sufficient power to drive and sustain improvement in low-performing urban school districts.
 Research and technical assistance from AISR was instrumental in helping community organizations in New York City develop an equity-driven education agenda that was embraced across all candidates in the 2013 mayoral elections, and CO&E staff are currently informing national education reform discussions.